US employers ratchet up the pressure on the unvaccinated

 In surveys by Gartner, fewer than 10% of employers have said they intend to require all employees to be vaccinated.

 But a shift is building amid frustration over plateauing vaccination rates and alarm over the spread of the more contagious delta variant.

-As of Monday, 69.9% of American adults had gotten at least one shot, missing Biden’s goal of 70% by the Fourth of July, according to the Centers for Disease Control and Prevention.
+On Monday, the U.S. finally reached Biden’s goal of dispensing at least one shot to 70% of American adults — but a month late and amid a fierce surge that is driving hospital caseloads in some places to their highest levels since the outbreak began.
+The president had hoped to reach his target by the Fourth of July.

 The Union Square Hospitality Group, a group of New York City restaurants and bars founded by Danny Meyer, is now requiring employees and customers to be vaccinated by Sept.
 7.